What is bullying?

 Bullying can include hurting another person’s feelings and undermining their confidence and self-esteem through words, actions or social exclusion.
 Generally, bullying is a repeated action.

 As parents, we should remain vigilant about bullying.
 Show an interest in your child’s life.
 Ask how their day went and what they might have done.
 Talk about their friendships and ask how school is going for them.

-If you are the parent of a child being bullied then you are probably feeling a number of things, including anger, towards the person hurting your child, frustration at how this could have happened and perhaps even helplessness if your child is not talking to you about it.
+If you are the parent of a child being bullied, you are probably feeling a number of things, including anger towards the person hurting your child, frustration at how this could have happened, and perhaps even helplessness if your child is not talking to you about it.

-If you think your child is being bullied then:
+If you think your child is being bullied:

 - Keep calm and trust your instincts.

 - Be patient and wait for your child to feel confident enough to tell you what’s wrong.
-You can help this process by letting them know you want to listen to what they have to say and you want to help.
+Let them know you want to listen to what they have to say, and you want to help.

 - Decide if anyone needs to be contacted about the bullying concerns.
-It may be helpful if you let the school know of any concerning situations so they can monitor it on school premises.
+You may have to contact the school so they can monitor the situation on school premises.

-Provided by “ISPCC” Irish Society for the Prevention of Cruelty to Children www.ispcc.ie
+This article has been adapted from the Irish Society for the Prevention of Cruelty to Children (ISPCC), www.ispcc.ie